 Old-growth forest stands have diverse tree structures which consist of a broad range of tree sizes including very large trees, large standing snags and abundant downed wood of variable sizes.
 The HIWEC study area contains relatively large tracks of undisturbed wooded areas, wherein old-growth forests may occur.
-Six (6) potential old-growth forests were identified within the HIWEC study area during the 2014 and 2015 field studies (refer to Appendix F2).
+One (1) potential old-growth forest was identified within 120 m of but outside of the proposed HIWEC Location during the 2014 and 2015 field studies (refer to Appendix F2 and F3).

-Bogs
+• Bogs